-Gain and Loss on Sale of Investment Properties Note 8
+Note 8 Gain and Loss on Sale of Investment Properties

-Gain and loss on sale of investment properties for the periods ended June 30, 2014, December 31, 2013 and June 30, 2013 were as follows.
+No investment properties were sold during the periods ended December 31, 2014.
+Gain and loss on sale of investment properties for the periods ended June 30, 2014 and December 31, 2013 were as follows.